 Sociolegal model making 5: Material metaphorization

 Sociolegal model making 5 Material metaphorization from Amanda Perry-Kessaris on Vimeo.
-This is the fifth in a series of experiments (see the first, second, third, fourth, sixth, seventh and eighth) investigating how modelling can be used in econosociolegal research processes.
-It is an extension of a collaborative project that I completed with Andy Renmei as part of our MA in Graphic Media Design… Continue reading Sociolegal model making 5: Material metaphorization
+This is the fifth in a series of eight experiments investigating how modelling can be used in econosociolegal research processes.
+It is an extension of a collaborative project that I completed with Andy Renmei as part of our MA in Graphic Media Design at London… Continue reading Sociolegal model making 5: Material metaphorization

 Legal Object Workshop 2017